Restorative Yoga & Yoga Nidra

 The sessions are all online, I use Zoom which is the easiest bit of kit to use for these things.
 I simply send you a link and you click on it just before 8pm and hey presto!
 You are there!
 To book True Relax press here.

-We start at 8pm prompt so it is nice to log in about 10 minutes early, you don’t need to share your video or sound at this stage.
+We start at 8pm prompt so it is nice to log in about 10 minutes early, you don’t need to share your video or sound.

 It is nice to prepare a lovely, cosy setting for your evening ahead.
 This may include: